Niteshjk007/Retail/README.md

 # Retail Store Management System

-The Retail Store Management System is an Android application designed to streamline retail store operations and provide an online platform for product showcasing.
-This system aims to enhance inventory management, customer service, and sales strategies.
+The Retail Store Management System is a web application developed using HTML, CSS, JavaScript, SCSS, PHP, and MySQL.
+This system is designed to streamline retail store operations and provide an online platform for product showcasing.
+It aims to enhance inventory management, customer service, and sales strategies.

 ## Features

 - Efficient inventory management and product display.
 - Customer ordering from multiple stores.
 - Online payment processing.
-- User-friendly graphical interface.
+- User-friendly web interface.

-## System Requirements
+## Technologies Used

-- Android Studio (latest version).
+- HTML
+- CSS (SCSS)
+- JavaScript
+- PHP
+- MySQL
+- XAMPP Server
-- Stable internet connection.
+- phpMyAdmin
-- Proficiency in Java programming.

-## Installation
+## Installation and Setup

 1. Clone this repository to your local machine.
+2. Set up XAMPP server and phpMyAdmin.
+3. Import the database schema provided in the project.
-2. Open the project in Android Studio.
+4. Place the project files in the appropriate directory (htdocs for XAMPP).
-3. Build and run the application on an Android emulator or device.
+5. Access the application through a web browser.

 ## Usage